Brett Wallace: San Diego Padres

-On December 13, 2014, Wallace signed a minor-league contract including an invitation to major-league spring training with the San Diego Padres.
+On December 13, 2014, Wallace signed a minor league contract including an invitation to major league spring training with the San Diego Padres.

 On June 19, 2015, the Padres called Wallace up.
 He finished the season with a .302/.374/.521 slash line in 107 plate appearances for the Padres.
 The following off season, the Padres and Wallace avoided arbitration by agreeing to a $1 million contract for 2016.
 Wallace was given the starting third base job when Yangervis Solarte was placed on the disabled list with a hamstring injury.
 Wallace failed to repeat his 2015 production in 2016, finishing the season with a .189/.309/.318 slash line in 256 plate appearances.
-He was outrighted off the Padres' 40-man roster after the season.
+On November 18, 2016, Wallace was removed from the 40–man roster and sent outright to the Triple–A El Paso Chihuahuas after multiple prospects were added to the roster.
+He subsequently rejected the assignment and elected free agency.

-In December 2016, Wallace signed a new minor league contract with the Padres.
+On December 24, 2016, Wallace signed a new minor league contract with the Padres.
 On April 2, 2017, he was released.

 Wallace ended his career following the 2017 season.

+Coaching career

+On August 1, 2024, Wallace was hired as the hitting coach for the California Golden Bears baseball team.